hrokr/International-Maritime-Piracy/readmd.md

 ### 3) Web Scraping Is Messy
-I ended up using a combination  OpenOffice which has good regex support.
+Since there was no tooling that I was familiar with that could parse the tables for me, I ended up using a combination of regex and OpenOffice which has good regex support.
 After cleaning the data, I saved as tab-delimited as commas, semicolons, dashes were all already in use but tabs weren't.

-Was a huge time suck.
-So I went back to using regex.
-The problem was that I still couldn't figure how to remove blank lines. so I used grep and sed
+Unfortunately, regex is a perishable skill and there are a number of different flavors of it.
+Searches with both look-aheads and look-behinds are tricky as were for some reason getting rid of new lines.
+So I used sed

 ````
     sed '/^$/d' file.txt > no_empty_lines.txt
 ````

+### 4) Dubstep -- I Never Should Have Left You